secretGeek/til/linux/lets_encrypt.md

 To do a dry run (i.e. to see what would happen without making any changes) you can use the `dry-run` parameter like so:

+(for the domain)

 	sudo certbot --dry-run --nginx -d example.com -d www.example.com

+(for the subdomain)

+	sudo certbot --dry-run --nginx -d blog.example.com

 (Hmmm, Actually -- that returns: